developer-zebra/developer-zebra-site/src/enterprise-keyboard/3-2/guide/settings/index.md

 * Include the line `android:privateImeOptions="scan"` in the &lt;EditText&gt; field of the `StaticLayout.xml` file as shown below:

 <img alt="" style="height:350px" src="IME_code_placement.png"/>

 _The EditText parameter of the StaticLayout.xml file, in Android Studio.
-Click on the image to enlarge_.
+Click image to enlarge, ESC to exit_.
 <br>

 **To set the input method as dynamic**: